Do you need help? Do you have any questions concerning products and services? Our sales and service teams will be pleased to assist you.

 Claims are barred after a period of one year after the begin of the statutory warranty period.

-5. It shall be for the customer to prove that any impairments or defects are not brought about by inappropriate operation, by the customer’s intervention, or by the system environment.
-Services that FIS-ASP performs but has not undertaken to perform shall be invoiced in accordance with article 6.
+10.5 It shall be for the customer to prove that any impairments or defects are not brought about by inappropriate operation, by the customer’s intervention, or by the system environment.
+Services that FIS-ASP performs but has not undertaken to perform shall be invoiced in accordance with sect.
+6.

 If a third party claims that a service of FIS-ASP infringes his rights, the customer shall fully inform FIS-ASP in writing without delay.